UK Ancestry Visa

 • Zimbabwe

 It’s possible to extend a UK Ancestry Visa for a further 5-year period at the end of your initial period of leave, providing you meet the eligibility criteria.
-If you’ve been in the UK for 5 years, then it’s likely that applying for permanent residence via indefinite leave to remain (ILR) will be a better option.
+If you’ve been in the UK for 5 years, then it’s likely that applying for permanent residence via Indefinite Leave to Remain (ILR) will be a better option.
 If you’re in any doubt, contact us to discuss this.
 If you don’t meet the ILR criteria, it’s certainly possible to extend your Ancestry Visa.

 Ancestry Visas are issued for 5 years and can be extended for 5 years at the end of the initial term.